-Limit (Treatment Technique) Level Detected Violation Likely Source of Contamination Highest single measurement 1 NTU 0.97 No Soil runoff.
-Lowest monthly percentage (%) meeting limit 0.3 NTU 95.50% No Soil runoff.
+Limit 1000年至2000年2000年 Section 1 (Treatment Technique) Level Detected Violation Likely Source of Contamination Highest single measurement 1 NTU 0.31 NTU No Soil runoff.
+Lowest monthly percentage (%) meeting limit 0.3 NTU 100.00% No Soil runoff.
 NOTE: Turbidity is a measurement of the cloudiness of the water caused by suspended particles.
+We monitor it because it is a good indicator of water quality and the effectiveness

-We monitor it because it is a good indicator of water quality and the effectiveness of our filtration
+NOTE: Turbidity is a measurement of the cloudiness of the water caused by suspended particles.
+We monitor it because it is a good indicator of water quality and the effectiveness of our filtration.

-Maximum Residual Disinfectant Level
+Maximum Residual Disinfectant Leve

-Disinfectant Type Year Average Level of Quarterly Data Lowest Result of Single Sample Highest Result of Single Sample MRDL MRDLG Units Source of Chemical Chlorine Residual (Chloramines) 2019 Cust# Cust# Cust# 4.00 < 4.0 ppm Disinfectant used to control microbes.
-Chlorine Dioxide 2019 0 0 0 0.80 0.80 ppm Disinfectant.
-Chlorite 2019 0.04 0.00 0.42 1.00 N/A ppm Disinfectant.
+Average Level of Quarterly Lowest Result Result of Single Disinfectant Type Year Data of Single Sample Sample MRDL MRDLG Units Source of Chemical

+Chlorine Residual (Chloramines) 2020 Cust# Cust# Cust# 4,00 <4.0 ppm Disinfectant used to control microbes.
+Chlorine Dioxide 2020 0 0 0 0.80 0.80 ppm Disinfectant.
+Chlorite 2020 0.0475 Ō 0.483 1.00 N/A ppm Disinfectant.